fkyprianou/deved-platform/content/blog/en/best-practices-for-implementing-silent-authentication.md

 ## Fallback to Other Channels

-There are several situations where silent authentication may not work, for example if the user is:
+There are several situations where silent authentication may not work, for example, if the user is:

 * On a desktop device
 * Out of their network’s coverage